Raselj71/Train-Management-backend-server/README.md

 ### 3. Set Up .env file

-At first , you have setup your env file.
+At first , you have setup your .env file.

 ```
 PORT=5000